 Common Pests: Gall wasps, Chestnut weevils

 The Chestnut Tree is a deciduous tree known for its towering height and broad canopy.
 It produces green balls covered in spiky, needle-like protrusions.
 Just like persimmon trees, these green balls eventually open up to reveal shiny, edible chestnuts.
-The tree is not only a visual delight but also offers a bounty of chestnuts that are a favorite during the holiday season.
+The tree is not only a visual delight but also offers a bounty of chestnuts that are a favorite for squirrels.

 4. Sycamore Tree